Buddhas of Bamiyan: Restoration

 The UNESCO Expert Working Group on Afghan cultural projects convened to discuss what to do about the two statues between 3 and 4 March 2011 in Paris.
-Researcher Erwin Emmerling of Technical University Munich announced he believed it would be possible to restore the smaller statue using an organic silicon compound.
+Researcher Erwin Emmerling of Technical University of Munich announced he believed it would be possible to restore the smaller statue using an organic silicon compound.
 The Paris conference issued a list of 39 recommendations for the safeguarding of the Bamyan site.
 These included leaving the larger Western niche empty as a monument to the destruction of the Buddhas, a feasibility study into the rebuilding of the Eastern Buddha, and the construction of a central museum and several smaller site museums.
 Work has since begun on restoring the Buddhas using the process of anastylosis, where original elements are combined with modern material.
 It is estimated that roughly half the pieces of the Buddhas can be put back together according to Bert Praxenthaler, a German art historian and sculptor involved in the restoration.
 The restoration of the caves and Buddhas has also involved training and employing local people as stone carvers.
 The project, which also aims to encourage tourism to the area, is being organised by UNESCO and the International Council on Monuments and Sites (ICOMOS).

 The work has come under some criticism.
 It is felt by some, such as human rights activist Abdullah Hamadi, that the empty niches should be left as monuments to the fanaticism of the Taliban, while others believe the money could be better spent on housing and electricity for the region.
 Some people, including Habiba Sarabi, the provincial governor, believe that rebuilding the Buddhas would increase tourism, which would aid the surrounding communities.